How to Boost Your Mental Health by Improving Your Sleep Habits

 One of the easiest ways to get a better night’s sleep is to get in the habit of exercising.
 Here are a few tips.

-● Yoga and meditation are great to do right before bed, as both help you deeply relax
+● Yoga and meditation is great to do right before bed, as it helps you deeply relax.

 Pay Attention to Diet